wernerglinka/aiandyou/src/pages/index.md

   - NBCSL (National Black Caucus of State Legislators)
   - NHCSL (National Hispanic Caucus of State Legislators)

-  ## Activate Educators
+  ## Activate & Educate Educators
   - Engage educators and influencers of the education system to highlight AI and Robotics teaching in classrooms
+  - Provide AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science curriculum
   - Amplify AI and Robotics as a subset of computer science in classrooms
-  - Provide 3rd party AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science curriculum
   - Partner with national and regional organizations who are training teachers to bring computer science into classrooms to amplify the message

 aside2:
-  prose:
-    African Americans stand to lose thousands jobs to automation in some of the nation's largest cities over the next decade, according to new research from McKinsey & Co.
+  prose: AI can help humans with bias — but only if humans are working together to tackle bias in AI.
-  attribution: CBSNews, 10/2019
+  attribution: Harvard Review

 resources:
   title: Resources
   image: "/uploads/aiandyou9a.jpg"
   prose: |
-    Resources helpful for communities of color coming soon.
+    Provide an ecosystem for communities of color to learn about AI

-    ### Webinars
-    Webinars focused on key issues impacting communities of color coming soon.
+    - Online resources including webinars
+    - Interactive Q&A
+    - Online AI curriculum guides for educators
+    - Recorded panel events
+    - One-on-one interviews and more.

 leadership:
   title: Leadership